Eir needs to send a message about Covid-19

 Some will never know they have been infected or display only mild symptoms.
-The most common to look out for are a fever, a dry cough, fatigue, coughing up phlegm, a sore throat, and chills.
-A small number will experience, nausea, vomiting, nasal congestion, or diarrhea.
+The most common symptoms to look out for are a fever, a dry cough, fatigue, a sore throat, and chills.
+A small number will experience nausea, vomiting, nasal congestion, or diarrhea.

 Plan of action

 Consider, also, the demographic of many eircom.net users.
-Our internal research has shown these skew older and would be less likely to manage multiple e-mail accounts or maintain a social media presence.
+Our straw poll has found these skew older and would be less likely to manage multiple e-mail accounts or maintain a social media presence.
 A customer care e-mail or a phone line be set up to help eircom.net account holders to transition to an alternative provider would be a low-overhead, high-value initiative.